SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Chase’s banking app looked the customer journey (CJ) from onboarding through to off-boarding with each segment of the UX built with strategic intent and collaboration but released in operational isolation to speed up the process of development and ensure each moving part of the app worked efficiently.

-Micro-front ends, Wu said, helps modularisation.
+Micro frontends, Wu said, helps modularisation.
 For example, customer navigation through the app can be tested as the journey changes.
 This offers flexibility where it is needed.
 Navigation (the main - entry point for the customer) is wrapped in routine logic but when authentication of the user is required, authentication logic and a more centralised logic is used.
 This works, like a proxy, Wu said, where the two sets of logic reference each other.
 All of this helps scaling web and mobile apps.

 ## Testing and data availability challenges with JavaScript